Continual improvement process

 A continual improvement process, also often called a continuous improvement process (abbreviated as CIP or CI), is an ongoing effort to improve products, services, or processes.
 These efforts can seek "incremental" improvement over time or "breakthrough" improvement all at once.
 Delivery (customer valued) processes are constantly evaluated and improved in the light of their efficiency, effectiveness and flexibility.

-Some see CIPs as a meta-process for most management systems (such as business process management, quality management, project management, and program management).
+Some see continual improvement processes as a meta-process for most management systems (such as business process management, quality management, project management, and program management).
 W. Edwards Deming, a pioneer of the field, saw it as part of the 'system' whereby feedback from the process and customer were evaluated against organisational goals.
 The fact that it can be called a management process does not mean that it needs to be executed by 'management'; but rather merely that it makes decisions about the implementation of the delivery process and the design of the delivery process itself.